 Key elements of our business and commercialization strategy include initially obtaining regulatory approval for CaPre in the United States for severe HTG.
 We plan to launch CaPre ourselves in the U.S. market.
 Our preferred strategy outside the United States is to commercialize CaPre through regional or country-specific strategic partnerships, and to potentially seek support and funding from each partner for in-country clinical development, registration and commercialization activities.
-We believe that a late development-stage and differentiated drug candidate like CaPre could be attractive to various global, regional or specialty pharmaceutical companies (particularly those with a large CVD portfolio of products), and we are taking a targeted approach to partnering and licensing in various geographies.
+We believe that a late development-stage and differentiated drug candidate like CaPre could be attractive to various global, regional or specialty pharmaceutical companies, and we are taking a targeted approach to partnering and licensing in various geographies.